School meal: Advocacy

-Africa

-Nigeria

-In April 2012, the State of Osun in Nigeria pioneered a statewide school meals programme for all public elementary school pupils.
-It is called the O'Meals programme (an acronym for the Osun Elementary School Feeding and Health Programme).
-As of July 2014, it was providing lunch to over 252,000 children in 100% of Osun's elementary schools.
-In addition to staples such as rice, beans, and yams served with stews, soups, and vegetables, the programme provides daily fruits.
-Its estimated cost is N50 (USD $0.31) per child per day.

-According to a report on O'Meals' benefits:

-All food items are sourced locally from farmers and others on the supply chain, enhancing employment within the state.
-Addressing child malnutrition has raised students' academic performance, and has increased school enrollment by 24% compared to figures from before April 2012.

-In 2015, the manifesto of the All Progressives Congress (APC) advocated for the adoption of a nationwide free meal plan.
-Since he became President, Muhammadu Buhari has made the implementation of this policy one of his foremost priorities.
-A national School Meals programme is the subject of a budgetary proposal before the National Assembly.
-Also, the government of Kaduna State has implemented a school feeding programme.
+Many have criticised school meals due to quality and portions.

 Oceania

 Australia

 The Healthy Kids Association (previously The Healthy Kids School Canteen Association) is a not-for-profit, non-governmental, health promotion organization based in Sydney, Australia.
 It is a peak organisation for school canteens in New South Wales and the Australian Capital Territory (ACT).

 In Australia, many school canteens have returned to offering junk food, or pupils have started buying fast food outside their schools.
 The association has developed policies intended to counter these trends; in some schools, they have taken over providing school food.

 In response to the 2002 Childhood Obesity Summit, former Premier of New South Wales Bob Carr launched the "Fresh Tastes NSW Healthy School Canteen Strategy."
 Healthy Kids has become a key partner of the Ministry of Health in developing this plan.
 The strategy is to develop a taste for healthier foods among schoolchildren by promoting and featuring healthier menu options, while limiting the availability of less nutritious foods.
 The program's menu guide was partially created by Rosemary Stanton.